 Akins High School has seven different academies, each focused on different career interests.
 Every Akins student chooses their academy before their 9th-grade year based on their interest.
 All of the engineering classes are housed in the STEM Academy.
 The STEM Academy is open and free to all students, regardless of past experience or test scores.

-The Akins STEM Academy offers four different engineering pathways with an Advanced Manufacturing P-Tech pathway in the future.
+The Akins STEM Academy offers five different engineering pathways including the Advanced Manufacturing P-Tech pathway.
 Except for the future P-Tech pathway, students take one STEM elective class in an elective pathway in addition to a student's regular core classes.
 When a student completes all four STEM electives in their pathway, they get a graduation distinction called an endorsement and a special cord to wear at graduation.
 Below is a brief description of the courses within each engineering pathway.

 Robotic classes are integrated into most engineering pathways.
 This sequence of courses will teach students the fundamentals of engineering as well as give students in-depth experience using Vex Robotics.
 The pathway culminates in students creating autonomous robots that compete against robots from other schools.